 The data bytes start at the Least Significant Bit end of the elements of data being sent i.e. if the data to be adjusted is Phase and Contrast then the first byte of Data value bytes is Phase and the last byte is Contrast.

-If there are not enough or too many data bytes of data values then no values are changed and the message is effectively ignored.
+If there are not enough or too many data bytes of data values then no values are changed and NAK is issued by the monitor.